 Zotero can be used solely as a web-based library but more functionalities are available with the downloadable desktop tool (Mac, Windows, and Linux).
 You can use both the web library and desktop library, as they'll sync up.

-The Zotero Connector is a browser plug-in (Firefox, Chrome, or Safari) that allows you to save whatever you come across online into your web/desktop library.
+The Zotero Connector is a browser plug-in (Firefox, Chrome, Edge, or Safari) that allows you to save whatever you come across online into your web/desktop library.

 ZoteroBib is a free web-based citation tool that generates citations from URL metadata, and saves what you enter to create a bibliography.
 It's free!

 Zotero's basic File Storage plan (300mb of storage) is free, but there is a charge for more storage:

 Group libraries can be created through zotero.org, and file storage for shared libraries will draw from the storage account of the group owner.

 As open-source software, Zotero allows its users to create fixes and tools to improve the usability and function of the citation manager.